DEFRA/apas-docs/docs/calculator/latest/en/pages/2-sources.md

 - a week (split into Weekday, Saturday and Sunday)
 - a year (split into 12 months)

-Default diurnal profiles are assigned to each new emission source, depending on the sector the source is in.
-The predefined and custom time-varying profiles can be viewed by clicking or hovering over them under the Time-varying profiles menu or can be viewed when inputting the emission source(s).
+Default time-varying profiles are assigned to each new emission source, depending on the sector the source is in.
+Predefined and custom time-varying profiles can be viewed by clicking or hovering over them under the Time-varying profiles menu or can be viewed when inputting the emission source(s).

 To create a [new custom diurnal profile](2-3-1-tvp-diurnal-create.md), click on the clock icon.
 The calendar icon allows you to do the same for a [monthly profile](2-3-2-tvp-monthly-create.md).